demisto/content/Packs/Okta/Integrations/Okta_v2/README.md

 #### Notes
 - API tokens have the same permissions as the user who creates them, and if the permissions of a user change, so do the permissions of the API token.
+- If more than one certificate is assigned to the application, the Key ID parameter is required to specify which certificate to use for signing the JWT token.

 For more information, see the '[Create an API token](https://developer.okta.com/docs/guides/create-an-api-token/main/)' official documentation article.